 I did the pre-course work and was both relieved and full of anticipation, when I was accepted.
 I arrived the evening before at this beautiful place and met a man who immediately asked me how old I was.
 I said 78 and he replied he was relieved not to be the oldest at 65!

 I’ll never forget walking into that room the first morning and looking round at what seemed to me to be beautiful young people.
 Had I made a terrible mistake?
 However, here I was and I was determined to make the best of it and to be engaged in a very well-structured process in an extremely safe space.
-Tutors kept a sharp eye on us.
+Facilitators kept a watchful eye on us.

 We were invited to take part in very practical and insightful exercises to help us get in touch with deeply ingrained patterns, both inherited and acquired.
 We were encouraged to confront the negative effect these had had on our quality of life.
 We were directed and supported in writing responses to key questions.
 There were also powerful rituals to enable us to lay some ghosts to rest.
 Staying with our ‘stuff’, often in silence, was an important part of the process.
 At times we all fell apart and felt equally young and vulnerable.

 Celebrations were part of it too, so the child within us had a chance to play.
 I sometimes found fully expressing emotions challenging, as it was so contrary to my upbringing and convent training, but these brief moments of freedom gave me a taste of something beautiful.
 Being surrounded by others, all engaged in their own difficult struggle, was both helpful and supportive.